Macha/bint/README.txt

-A simple interpreter, written in Python 3.
+An unfinished WIP simple interpreter, written in Python 3.